merecmoney/my-first-repository/README.md

 >Imagination is more important than knowledge.

-and that is the most important thing for programming
+which is the most important thing for programming

+and my Favorite Quote

+Alan Turing:

+>Sometimes it is the people no one can imagine anything of who do the things no one can imagine.